jeffreykegler/hoonlint/misc/whitespace.md

 * LowerRiser -- a comment that starts one stop past the inter-comment column.

-* MetaComment -- a comment that starts at column zero.
+* MetaComment -- a comment that starts at column 1.

 * PreComment -- a comment that starts at the pre-comment column.